bryce-hoehn/automated-jellyfin-guide/README.md

 **[jfa-go](https://github.com/hrfee/jfa-go)** is a user manager for Jellyfin that allows your users to sign up via an invite code and reset their passwords

+**Update 10/25/25** [Wizzarr](https://github.com/Wizarrrr/wizarr) seem like a more polished implementation and it supports multiple services besides Jellyfin.

 **[Jellyseerr](https://github.com/Fallenbagel/jellyseerr)** is an application for managing requests for your media library.
 It is a fork of Overseerr built to bring support for Jellyfin servers!

+**Update 10/25/25** Jellyseerr is in the process of merging with Overseerr.
+Unclear how this will effect current Jellyseerr users, but you can track the progress [here](https://github.com/seerr-team/seerr).

 **[Homepage](https://github.com/gethomepage/homepage)** is a dashboard for keeping track all of these web services